DevOluwapelumi/Admin-Panel-Page-E-commerce-/README.md

 Promotions and Discounts: Admins can create and manage promotional campaigns, discount codes, and special offers.
 This feature facilitates marketing initiatives and helps attract and retain customers.

 Content Management: The admin panel often includes tools for managing static content such as website banners, landing pages, and blog posts.
-This helps keep the platform engaging and up to date.
+This helps keep the platform engaging and up-to-date.

 Security and Permissions: Multi-level access control ensures that different administrators have appropriate levels of access to the panel.
 Security measures safeguard sensitive business data and prevent unauthorized access.